 “In prison, the opportunity came up to be part of a scheme to help rehabilitate prisoners through theatrical expression and spoken word.
 Everything in prison is bottled up and to have the chance to release your feelings creatively in a safe environment was wonderful.
 I did do all sorts of courses when I was in prison and they were fine but as soon as you are released you are left a bit to your own devices.
 That wasn’t the case with imagine if, they followed up and got in touch with my probation officer after I was released.
 Since I was released imagine if has been a stable presence in my life which has helped me get ready for work again.
 I can’t rate them enough” Carl, 2017

 The training will be overseen by our Artistic Director Chesca and delivered by our Community Director Tamsin, who has worked with imagine if since 2017 to project manage and deliver our theatre interventions, tours and resettlement programmes in prisons and the community.
 Prior to this Tamsin gained experience in prison theatre work internationally, working in Chilean prisons and youth detention centres in Santiago.
-Tamsin will be joined by our Assistant Support Worker Mary, alongside a participant of imagine if programmes who will provide a lived experience perspective on each training topic.
+Tamsin will be joined by our Assistant Support Worker Mary, alongside participants of imagine if‘s programmes who will provide lived experience perspectives on each training topic.

 CRIME AND CREATIVITY: GUIDING PRINCIPLES Thurs 29th April, 3pm-5pm